-- By relieving him of many programming concerns inherent in an event-driven system, it lets him concentrate on application programs that solve the problems of his organization. - It permits him to write application programs that include communications input/ output in a high-level language.
+- Relieves many programming concerns inherent in an event-driven system; therefore allows concentration on application programs that solve the problems of his or her organization. - Permits writing application programs that include communications input/ output in a high-level language.

 Programs that run under the communication control program can be written in any of four languages: